itsdax/tribot-web-engine-v2/README.md

 ## Features
 - **Speed**: Extremely fast computation with a worst case of 200ms (not including latency to backends)
 - **Server Sided**: CPU + memory heavy computations are all done remotely.
-- **Short-cuts**: Uses shortcuts/obstacles whenever possible accounting for skill/quest requirements
+- **Short-cuts**: Uses shortcuts/obstacles whenever possible while accounting for skill/quest/item requirements
-- **Danger Weighting**: Avoids dangerous areas when low combat (i.e: dark wizard circle south of Varrock)
+- **Danger Path Weighting**: Avoids dangerous areas when low combat level (i.e: dark wizard circle south of Varrock)
 - **Teleports**: Uses teleports available for your character

 Visit [Explv](https://explv.github.io/) to try out Dax Path generation and see if it supports the area you need.